 Surf Life Saving New Zealand are current World Champions, with

-our Black Fins team winning Rescue 2012 in Adelaide, Australia.
+our Black Fins team winning Rescue 2014 in Montpellier, France.
 Our

-Under 20 New Zealand Team finished second in the inaugural World
+Under 20 New Zealand Team finished second in the World Youth

 Funding of Surf Life Saving